 You could keep a variety of speed controllers on hand, but I wouldn’t recommend it as you may have these in stock long enough for them to be outdated by the time you need them.

-Office equipment to include would be bookkeeping software, a computer, printer, phone system with answering service, a system for taking card payments like Square, PayPal card reader, etc., an inventory system possibly with bar-code scanning and, if you are successful in this field, a payroll software.
+Office equipment to include would be bookkeeping software, a computer, printer, phone system with answering service, a system for taking card payments like Square, PayPal card reader, etc., an inventory system possibly with bar-code scanning and, if you are successful in this field, make sure to get a payroll software.

 After carefully considering all the pros and cons of entering the golf cart repair business, you may find that this is a perfect fit for you as a side business or a full-time career.
+Unless the screen golf craze popular in Seoul, South Korea comes here to the Midwest south and replaces hitting the links in person, Golfers will always need their carts running in top condition.
 With careful planning, research, and a small amount of capital, the next golf cart pro in town could be you!